Today I am going to discuss one of the new blockchain platforms that are currently making waves in the cryptocurrency world – NEO.

-If you are planning to hold NEO for mid term or long term, then hardware wallet is your best bet to keep it safe and secure.
-In last quarter of 2017, Ledger Nano S added support for NEO wallet and it works with NEON wallet.
+If you are planning to hold NEO for the mid-term or long-term, then a hardware wallet is your best bet to keep it safe and secure.
+In the last quarter of 2017, Ledger Nano S added support for the NEO wallet, and it works with the NEON wallet.
 You will also be able to claim your earned GAS using Ledger Nano S + NEON combination, and the best thing that I liked after using the combination of Ledger Nano S + Neon wallet is that I didn’t have to enter the private key or keep it on my computer.

 NEON Wallet (Desktop Wallet)

-It is a lightweight NEO Desktop Wallet that allows you to store, receive, and send both NEO assets i.e. (NEO and GAS).
+It is a lightweight NEO Desktop Wallet that allows you to store, receive, and send both NEO digital assets, i.e. (NEO and GAS tokens).
 This is a great wallet for beginners.

 The awesome thing about it is that if you hold NEO cryptocurrency in the NEON Wallet, you can claim your automatically generated GAS.

-Remember: You won’t be entitled with the free GAS if you hold your NEO on an exchange.
+Remember: You won’t be entitled to the free GAS if you hold your NEO on an exchange.

 While using the NEON Wallet for your NEO funds, you need not worry about security because NEON Wallet does not store information about your private keys, which means you control your funds.

-Note: It’s highly recommended to store a copy of your private keys in a safe place, because if you ever lose your Private Key, you would end up losing your funds.
+Note: It’s highly recommended to store a copy of your private keys in a safe place because if you ever lose your Private Key, you will end up losing your funds.

 The NEON wallet is currently available on Linux, Mac, and Windows operating systems (in English only).